codio-templates/guides-assessments-demo/.guides/content/Creating-a-test-framework-92cf.md

+{Check It!|assessment}(test-1487677191)

+## Reference Information
-This test is very similar to test1 but the script uses a testing library which has been extracted from the test1.
+This test is very similar to test1 but the script uses a home brewed testing library which has been extracted from the test1.
 This library `testlib.sh` allows us to easily write multiple tests cases.
 The the complete test code for test2 in `test2.sh` follows.
 The test library is loaded, a user program compiled and then multiple test cases are run.

 ```
 . /home/codio/workspace/testlib.sh